A background wave graphic.

 Beware that the tuition cost listed on private school websites might not represent the full financial obligation of attendance.
 Schools commonly have additional fees for uniforms, books, meal plans, transportation, after-school care, etc. For example, tuition listed at $40,000 may ultimately cost $43,000 after calculating all fees.

-There’s tons more to learn about financial aid!
-Listen to our conversation with Kristen Carey Power from The Enrollment Management Association for the full scoop.
+There's a lot more to learn about financial aid!
+Listen to our conversation with private school financial aid guru Kristen Carey Power for the full scoop.

 When it comes to making private school education affordable, there are different ways to slice the pie.
 A combination of the following options may be the right answer for your family.